intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/analytics/pms_telemetry.md

 Typically there will be 14 data items in each `pms` dataset, one for each pack.

-This consumer sends this message to the `analytics.pms_monitoring` dataset table in the datawarehouse as an audit log, and to the `monitoring.pms.dataset` message broker topic for further stream processing.
+This consumer sends this message to the `analytics.pms_telemetry` dataset table in the datawarehouse as an audit log, and to the `monitoring.pms.dataset` message broker topic for further stream processing.

 ```
 *** MESSAGE ***